E-Invoicing in Norway

 Companies with a turnover exceeding 5 million NOK are required to report to the Norwegian tax authorities using the SAF-T format.
 The SAF-T format contains data about a company’s accounting and is often generated directly from the financial system.

-While there is no established CTC (Continuous Transaction Controls) clearance model in Norway, indications suggest that Norway may align with the Peppol network for Tax Clearance in the so-called Peppol CTC model.
+A final CTC clearance model has not yet been adopted in Norway, but the new 2026 legislative proposal establishes a foundation for this, and there are strong indications that Norway will align with the Peppol network for Tax Clearance via the so-called Peppol CTC model.

 There is a 5-year archiving requirement for electronic invoices and credit notes in Norway.